-The UK tax system is extremely complicated, and you need expert advice and careful planning in order to remain compliant, while also ensuring that you don't pay more tax than is necessary.
+However, the sheer complexity of the UK tax system means that you need expert advice and planning strategies in order to remain compliant, while also ensuring that you don't pay more tax than is necessary.
+We therefore recommend that you view this guide as a starting point, and contact us for specific advice.
+Every individual and every business situation is different, and what works for one party may not be appropriate for another.